-Originally released in 2013, Rust is still one of the most entertaining and challenging survival experiences you can find.
-Although without an in-game tutorial though, it’s hard to get started.
-So check out these Rust tips and see if you can live to see another day.
+Originally released way back in 2013, Rust has finally arrived on consoles and is still one of the most entertaining and challenging survival experiences you can find.
+However, without an in-game tutorial it’s hard to get started, so check out these Rust tips and see if you can live to see another day.

 1. Choose a beginner-friendly server